 No one likes pain.
 PPE can stop it.

-If the worst should the worst happen, with your PPE you will have a better chance of escaping unharmed.
+If the worst should happen, and a control measure fails, or a substance leaks, you could come into contact with a harmful hazard.
+By wearing your PPE, you have a better chance of escaping unharmed.

 Have you heard of the hidden killer, asbestos?
-It's only dangerous if it's disturbed, but during removal or disturbance, the right PPE is vital to protect you and your future health.
+It's only dangerous if it's disturbed, so during removal or disturbance, the right PPE is vital to protect you and your future health.

-Speaking of the hidden killer, there are other hazards you can't see.
-Fumes, gases and dust that your PPE can protect you from.
+Speaking of the the hidden killer, there are other hazards you can't see, like fumes, gases and dust.

-Maybe not you.
-But what about other people on site, could they drop something, or forget to close a barrier, or press the wrong button.
-Your PPE will try to protect you from other peoples mistakes.
+But what about other people on the site?
+Could they drop something, or forget to close a barrier, or press the wrong button?

 You hope you don't need your PPE, but it gives you peace of mind that you are better protected.

-Don't believe me?
-A hard hat stops a brick breaking your skull, a harness stops you falling from a roof, a lifejacket keeps you afloat until help arrives.
+A hard hat can stop a brick from breaking your skull.
+A harness can prevent you from falling off a roof.
+A lifejacket can keep you afloat until help arrives.
 I'm sure you can think of many more examples.

 Ok, we left this one until last, but let's not forget the legal requirements here.
-It's the law to provide PPE where there is a risk to health and safety and to use and wear your PPE correctly.
+It's the law for employers to provide PPE where there is a risk to health and safety and for employees to use and wear PPE correctly.

-(2) Every employee shall use any personal protective equipment provided to him... in accordance both with any training in the use of the personal protective equipment concerned which has been received [...]
+- Every employee shall use any personal protective equipment provided [...] in accordance both with any training in the use of the personal protective equipment concerned which has been received [...]

-(3) Every self-employed person shall make full and proper use of any personal protective equipment provided to him...
+- Every self-employed person shall make full and proper use of any personal protective equipment provided [...]

-Download the free PPE use toolbox talk as a reminder for how to use and wear PPE correctly.
+Download the free PPE use toolbox talk as a reminder to use and wear PPE correctly.